 To view the Escalate maintenance alerts when period ends column displaying Yes or No according to the selection, go to Infrastructure > Maintenance.

-- Select schedule duration: After enabling the maintenance period, select the desired duration.
+Select schedule duration: After enabling the maintenance period, select the duration.

 - Click +Add Users.

-- From the Users screen, select the desired users.
+- From the Users screen, select the users.

 - Click Add Users.